POLA-LCS/CPS-v2/README.md

 `cps speak` runs and displays this message `Pola is speaking...` due to the default value of `name` parameter.
 `cps speak !
 Jonh` displays `Jonh is speaking...`.
 extra arguments as in `cps speak !
 Jonh Maria Dave` do not causes a problem.

+- **Multi-line operations**:
+If you want to do multiple operations on a single macro you can try using the multi-line "operator".
+Using a comma after a macro name and before each operation runs it using the macro name as the first argument of cps.
+example: `cps new_macro , = 'cls' , + 'echo Hello!'` this literally runs as:
+`cps new_macro = 'cls'`
+`cps new_macro + 'echo Hello!'`